We've been drilling water bores for 50 years

-When you contact Griffiths Drilling about your water bore, you are talking to a drilling team with over 40 years experience in this region.
+When you contact Griffiths Drilling about your water bore, you are talking to a drilling team with 50 years experience in this region.
 Our water bore drilling operations are mainly carried out within the Wellington, Hutt Valley, Kapiti Coast and Wairarapa regions, giving us a comprehensive knowledge of the ground aquifers within these areas.

 Contact us today